dosibjrn/css/README.md

   * renew, max rank
   * poh, max rank

 These spells have specific "max frequencies", limiting their relative amount.
-Max rank renews, max rank greater heals are limited to 0.2 due to the fact that it's not really realistic to cast these two all combat.
-Poh is limited to 0.1.
+Max rank renews are limited to 20%, max rank greater heals are limited to 10%, and PoH is limited to 10% due to the fact that it's not really realistic to cast these all combat.
 (i.e., 20% and 10% of total number of spells in sequence).

 20% of critting heal is approximated to be non-overhealing on average.